 It’s not just for old people, or sick people, or even rich people.
 It’s for everyone.
 And it truly matters, when done right — which is so different than the way we were taught (or perhaps not taught) in law school.

 It’s about life and love.

 I will explain it all in depth, along with laying out the new law business model that supports you to build a law practice that makes estate planning lucrative and fulfilling, in my new book.

-One of the best new books for lawyers and law students is coming out this summer!
+One of the best new books for lawyers and law students is coming out next year!